cloudfoundry-attic/mssql-server-broker/README.md

 # ms-sql-server-broker
 This is a Cloud Foundry service broker for [Microsoft SqlServer](https://www.microsoft.com/en-us/sql-server/sql-server-2016).
-It currently supports multiple database instances within a sharedVM via a [bosh release](https://github.com/cf-platform-eng/ms-sql-server-bosh-release), or SqlServer instances running external to PCF.
+It currently supports multiple database instances within a sharedVM via a [bosh release](https://github.com/cf-platform-eng/ms-sql-server-bosh-release), or SqlServer instances running external to CF.

-This version should be considered a beta product, and has been tested against PCF Enterprise Runtime v1.9
+This version should be considered a beta product, and has been tested against CF Elastic Runtime v1.9

 ## Prerequisites
 The service broker requires an existing SqlServer install.
 It has been tested against the docker-based version described [here](https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker).